ravi-ojha/ravi-ojha.github.io/_posts/2017-02-11-a-millennials-thoughts-on-embarking-as-a-software-engineer.md

 ## Make it work!

-When I set out to build my [first software application](https://github.com/ravi-ojha/zigway), the priority list looked like:
+When I set out to build my <a href="https://github.com/ravi-ojha/zigway" target="_blank">first software application</a>, the priority list looked like:

  - Make it work!